 We believe that Generational ZGC will be better suited than its predecessor to most use cases.
 Some workloads might even experience a throughput improvement with Generational ZGC due to lower resource usage.
 For example, when running an Apache Cassandra benchmark Generational ZGC requires a quarter of the heap size yet achieves four times the throughput compared to non-generational ZGC, while still keeping pause times under one millisecond.

 Some workloads are non-generational by nature and could see a slight performance degradation.
-We believe that this is a sufficiently small set of workloads that it does not justify the cost of maintaining two separate versions of ZGC.
+We believe that this is a sufficiently small set of workloads that it does not justify the cost of maintaining two separate versions of ZGC over the long term.

-Another comes from having two garbage collectors running concurrently.
+Another additional source of overhead is having two garbage collectors running concurrently.
 We need to make sure to balance their invocation rates and CPU consumption so that they do not unduly affect the application.

 As is normal for GC development, future improvements and optimizations will be driven by benchmarks and user feedback.
 We intend to keep improving Generational ZGC even after the first release.